International Labour Organization (ILO)

 Even though it is an “off-year” for the mango crop, Karnataka was expecting a yield of about 8 lakh tonnes, with the fir

-WHO caution against the idea of immunity passport
+WHO cautions against the idea of an immunity passport?

 The World Health Organization is cautioning against the idea of immunity passports.
 It says there is currently no evidence that people who have recovered from COVID-19 and have antibodies are protected against a second infection.